xStarbound/xStarbound/README.md

 The following OpenStarbound mods are _NOT_ fully compatible with xStarbound due to reliance on OpenStarbound-only features, security issues or visual glitches:

-- [Advanced Inventory Interaction](https://steamcommunity.com/sharedfiles/filedetails/?id=3779709650) — not currently fully compatible with xStarbound until xSB compatibility code gets added by the author; the README will be updated when this gets fixed.
 - [Almandine Edits](https://steamcommunity.com/sharedfiles/filedetails/?id=3761333758) — like its Event Horizon Primary mod dependency, requires a recent OpenStarbound nightly build for shaders and HDR support.
 - [AR's Shader Pack v1.0](https://steamcommunity.com/sharedfiles/filedetails/?id=3487232242) — modular shader support is OpenStarbound-only.
 - [Betabound CosmicExt Quests Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=3747815781) — its CosmicExt dependency (see below) is not compatible with xStarbound.